Tinker0425/PetFinderAPI/README.md

 - **Tile 1**: A bar chart showing the distribution of pets by type.
 - **Tile 2**: A time series chart showing the number of adoptions over time.

-You can use **Google Data Studio** or **Metabase** to create and share the dashboard.
+**Google Data Studio** to create and share the dashboard.

-Your dashboard should contain at least two tiles, we suggest you include:
+Two tiles:

 - 1 graph that shows the distribution of some categorical data
 - 1 graph that shows the distribution of the data across a temporal line